© Achim Meurer

 Short facts

 You cover a distance of approx. 1 km underground, there are no seating or resting facilities.
-The mine is not suitable for guests with wheelchairs, walkers or with 2 walking aids.Children are admitted from the age of 5, unfortunately dogs have to wait outside.
+The mine is not suitable for guests with wheelchairs, walkers or with 2 walking aids.Children are admitted from the age of 5, dogs unfortunately have to wait outside.

-With the guest card you save €1 per guided tour.
+With the guest card, you save €1 per guided tour.

 On the map